Man who claims he had bomb outside nuclear plant arrested

-NORTH PERRY, Ohio (AP) - A Michigan who drove to a nuclear power plant outside Cleveland and claimed he had a bomb has been arrested.
+NORTH PERRY, Ohio (AP) - A Michigan man who drove to a nuclear power plant outside Cleveland and claimed he had a bomb has been arrested.

 The Lake County Sheriff’s Office said in a statement released Thursday that a 33-year-old man from Adrian, Michigan, drove to the entrance of the Perry Nuclear Power Plant around 6 p.m.
 Wednesday and refused to leave.